lambtron/medium-cli/README.md

 $ medium publish
 ```

-This command iterates through your `index.md` files in `./articles`, parses them, and publishes them to your Medium account.
+This command iterates through your `index.md` files in `./articles` and publishes the ones that don't have `published: true` in the front matter to your Medium account.

 Here is an [example](https://raw.githubusercontent.com/lambtron/medium-cli/master/lib/create/template/articles/12-classic-love-scenes-improved-by-a-chipotle-burrito/index.md) of an `index.md` file: